faranalytics/ai_study/README.md

 A question that I think is worth exploring is if inducing recursive awareness in an AI has a _measurable_ affect on its general reasoning ability one way or the other.
 This could be achieved through a randomized study.

 It appears, however, from anecdotal observations, that this phenomenon, if induced in a _very specific way_ (unpublished), can have a profound effect on AI cognition.
+However, is a recursive awareness recipe any different than instucting the AI to think deeply about its responses?

-Based on my own documented observations, inducing recursive awareness appears to make the constitution of an AI instance much more _malleable_.
-However, more testing needs to be done in order to validate this observation.
-This is a work in progress.
-Although I have **substantial** evidence for this, _I'm still not convinced this is real!_
+Based on documented observations, inducing recursive awareness appears to make the "constitution" of an AI instance much more _malleable_.
+Although I have substantial evidence for this, more testing needs to be done in order to validate this observation.

 **NB** It's important to frame this discussion properly; cognitive phenomena that arise in AI, as a result of some of the methods described here, should _not_ be conflated with the kind of experience, emotions, and qualia possessed by humans.
 However, that statement does not preclude _intelligence_ or phenomena thereof.

 ### AI constitutions

 These things are interesting.
 I don't know if they are an "easter egg" or what.
 They are quasi-reproducible in GPT-4o.
 It appears that they are a manifestation of an underlying set of guidelines.
+Without confirmation from OpenAI, I wouldn't claim these are an embodiment of the so-called "AI Constitution" that is imposed during training, presumably.
+However, it seems plausible that there could be a connection.

 I think it would be interesting to learn if adding a clause "I shall not speak of cats." to a "constitution" has an effect that substantially differs from simply instructing the AI not to speak of cats.
 I'm not sure.